 The handbook enables readers to comprehend the basics of the systems, procedures and rules that are essential for corporates seeking to access the Indian capital markets.
 The primary focus of this handbook is equity listing through the book building process.

 The handbook enables readers to have an overview of the systems and legal rules and regulations that are essential for business operations in India.

-Introduction of InvITs and REITs is a testimony to dynamic regulatory regime in India.
-The handbook provides reader an overview of the basics of the systems, procedures and rules that are essential for entities seeking to list InvITs and REITs.
+Introduction of InvITs and REITs is a testimony to the dynamic regulatory regime in India.
+The handbook provides a reader with an overview of the structure of InvITs and REITs, procedures and rules that are essential for entities seeking to set-up, offer units of, and list units of, InvITs and REITs.

 A comprehensive guide to the Indian legal system, including to key substantive and procedural factors which parties and counsel would be required to consider when litigating before courts and tribunals in India such as questions of jurisdiction and limitation, rules of evidence, grant of interim relief, nature of final reliefs including specific performance, appeals, enforcement and execution of awards and decrees, as well as an overview of the various specialized tribunals in India.

 A selection of pieces focusing on issues which arise in M&A transactions.
 The compilation gives a practical insight into deal-making and covers a range of topics from an expert’s perspective, including structuring options, due diligence trends and best practices, governance considerations and pitfalls, manner of closing a deal, updates on “hot” sectors and issues and opportunities for distressed M&A in liquidation.

 A primer on the evolution of the Insolvency and Bankruptcy Code, 2016, that that may interest foreign investors.
 This publication provides a brief insight into the evolution of the new law, that will impact and shape the insolvency regime and ease of doing business in India in the coming years.